solsrnggambler124469-ctrl/Blobs/README.md

 # NOTES

--If you don't want mods enabled:
+- If you don't want mods enabled:
-  -Go to main.lua, and in "function OnPreload()", type in "OFF()".
+  - Go to main.lua, and in "function OnPreload()", type in "OFF()".
 It should be there automatically but this is in case it is not.
-  -For main.json, above the "main" array, type in ' "enabled" : false, ' - **WITH** the comma, otherwise the game will break trying to parse the json file.
+  - For main.json, above the "main" array, type in ' "enabled" : false, ' - **WITH** the comma, otherwise the game will break trying to parse the json file.